Target365/sdk-for-net/README.md

 ```
 openssl ec -in private.key -pubout -out public.key
 ```
-You can then send us the `public.key` file.
 The file should look something like this:
 ```
 -----BEGIN PUBLIC KEY-----
 MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAEuVHnFqJxiBC9I5+8a8Sx66brBCz3
 Flt70WN9l7WZ8VQVN9DZt0kW5xpiO5aG7qd5K8OcHZeoJRprFJOkBwW4Fg==
 -----END PUBLIC KEY-----
 ```
+Paste the middle part to the "Public key-string" input field in Strex Connect.

 For more details on using the SDK we strongly suggest you check out our [.NET User Guide](USERGUIDE.md).